Engineering and Engineering Technology

 Engineering and engineering technology are separate but closely related professional areas.
 They differ in curricular focus and career paths.
 On Curricular Focus, engineering programs often focus on theory and conceptual design, while engineering technology programs usually focus on application and implementation.
 Also, engineering programs typically require additional, higher-level mathematics, including multiple semesters of calculus and calculus-based theoretical science courses.
 Engineering technology programs typically focus on algebra, trigonometry, applied calculus, and other courses that are more practical than theoretical in nature.

 On career paths, graduates from engineering programs are called engineers.
 They often pursue entry-level work involving conceptual design or research and development.
 Many continue on to graduate-level work in engineering.
 Graduates of four-year engineering technology programs are called technologists, while graduates of two-year engineering technology programs are called technicians.
 These professionals are most likely to enter positions in sectors such as construction, manufacturing, product design, testing, or technical services and sales.
 Those who pursue further study often consider engineering, or facilities management, or business administration.

 Bachelor of Technology – equivalent degrees are offered in a number of accredited universities across the globe including; the United States, United Kingdom, Germany, Austria, Switzerland, Ireland, Australia, New Zealand, and Israel.

-For example, for mechanical engineering/ engineering technology in the United States, see
+For example, for mechanical engineering/ engineering technology in the United States, (link is external)

 What is the Bachelor of Technology Programme at TUK?